Stephen Sacca, SF ’90

 In addition to boosting tech savvy and cyber literacy across its entire force, the Coast Guard pursues an educational mission within the halls of government to help drive change.
 “In the current environment of fiscal constraints and budget negotiations,” Jones says, “we have to do our utmost to explain the complexity of the challenges we face.
 Take the problem of unaccompanied immigrant children.
 You see one aspect of it on the evening news, but we need policymakers to better understand the deeper causes of this migration.
 The massive drug habit of the U.S. and Europe, for example, fuels the criminal organizations that destabilize the governments and social support systems in the communities where these children live.
 When we establish that level of understanding, it makes us all better stewards of tax dollars and enables us to maintain the consummate level of public service we continually strive to deliver.”

-For the last two decades, Hazem ElWassimy, SF’09, has been working for and with government entities to generate investments and spark innovations that help countries modernize and expand economic and educational opportunities.
-As the Middle East North Africa regional manager for the Sectoral Competitiveness Program of the International Finance Corporation (IFC), he also is on the front lines of an historic transformation at the World Bank Group (WBG).
-“Given the evolving demographics of poverty and prosperity, climate change, and economic interconnectivity,” ElWassimy says, “we have to change the way the bank operates to remain relevant.”
+For the last two decades, Hazem ElWassimy, SF’09, has been working for and with multilateral organizations and government entities to generate investments and spark innovations that help countries modernize and expand economic opportunities.
+As the Middle East North Africa regional manager for the Trade & Industry Competitiveness Program of the International Finance Corporation (IFC), the private sector investment arm of the World Bank, he is on the front lines of a historic transformation at the World Bank Group (WBG).

-The new WBG is structured around two ambitious goals—end extreme poverty by reducing the percentage of people living on less than $1.25 per day to three percent by 2030, and promote shared prosperity by fostering income growth of the bottom 40 percent of the population in every country.
-“This new shared vision,” says ElWassimy, “promotes the sense of a unified, solutions-driven World Bank Group—we see ourselves as one WBG.
-On a practical level, that means developing WBG-wide strategies that integrate the capabilities of all five institutions.
-We also are establishing global best practices in areas like energy, education, finance, and competiveness.”
+The new results-driven WBG is structured around two ambitious goals.
+The first: ending extreme poverty by reducing the percentage of people living on less than $1.25 per day to 3% percent by 2030.
+The second is to promote shared prosperity by fostering income growth of the bottom 40 % of the population in every country.
+“This new shared vision,” says ElWassimy, “strengthens the sense of a unified, solutions-driven WBG.
+We see ourselves as one WBG.
+On a practical level, that means developing WBG-wide sustainable and inclusive solutions that integrate the capabilities of all three institutions.
+We also are reorganizing into 14 global solution practices in areas like energy, education, finance, and competiveness.”

-Within the new WBG, ElWassimy’s IFC team leads cluster development initiatives in Morocco, Tunisia, Egypt, Jordan, and Pakistan.
-“Our focus,” explains ElWassimy, “includes projects related to renewable energy and energy efficiency, education and youth skills, agribusiness, and logistics.
-We work hand-in-hand with government agencies, large and small private companies, and NGOs to mobilize investments that boost the competitiveness of a locality’s most promising industries.”
+Within the new WBG, ElWassimy’s team leads competitiveness, entrepreneurship, and cluster development initiatives in Morocco, Tunisia, Egypt, Jordan, and Pakistan.
+“Our focus,” explains ElWassimy, “includes projects in renewable energy and energy efficiency, education and youth skills, IT, tourism, agribusiness, and logistics.
+We work hand-in-hand with government agencies, the private sector, and NGOs to mobilize investments that boost the competitiveness of the most promising local sectors.”

 See the World Bank Group Strategy: October 2013 report to learn more about how the new WBG will partner with countries to end extreme poverty and promote shared and sustainable prosperity.